ShaunHoward/eecs391_pr04/README.md

 We track SEPIA environment variables in our own state, so we have our own system for determining optimal Q actions/features/values.
 Learning values in given agent weight files can be plotted to get the learning rate of the agent.

-Please enjoy our Q-learning agent and have a great day!
+Please enjoy our Q-learning agent and have a great day/night!